nktang05/PM566-first-project/README.md

 Nicole Tang
 nktang@usc.edu
 id: 7348218895
 This is the first project using git for PM566.
-This is a readme file
+This is a readme file.
+We are practicing cloning, commits, and using git hub.